-openapi-security - Verify scope in the JWT token against scope defined in OpenAPI specification if scope verification is true.
+openapi-security - Verify scopes in the JWT token against the scopes defined in OpenAPI specification if scope verification is true.

-openapi-validator - Validate request and response based on the definition in OpenAPI specification for the uri and method.
+openapi-validator - Validate request and response based on the definition in the OpenAPI specification for the path and method.